hdoro/gatsby-source-mailchimp/README.md

 ### Default `campaignFields` value

-In terms of metadata, I believe most users will only need the campaign's `type` and `status` for filtering; `send_time` for displaying dates for users; and `subject_line` and `preview_text` for showing a preview of the campaign.
+In terms of metadata, I believe most users will only need the campaign's `type` and `status` for filtering; `title` for internal usage; `send_time` for displaying dates for users; and `subject_line` and `preview_text` for showing a preview of the campaign.
 For such, the default fields are as follow:

 ```js
 const defaultCampaignsFields = [